wigging/pythonic/_posts/numpy/index-max.md

 ---
-title: Index of max value with NumPy
+title: Index of Max Value with NumPy
 date: February 6, 2023
 ---